Sidkeong Tulku Namgyal: Engaged to Burmese princess

 Sidkeong and Princess Hteiktin Ma Lat of Limbin then began a regular correspondence.
 Prince Limbin (Ma Lat's father) and his family soon returned to Burma (to live in Rangoon) and Sidkeong visited them there in 1912.
 By then they had agreed to get married, the British having secured Limbin's approval.
 The wedding was initially set for 1913 but then delayed because of the king of Sikkim Thutob Namgyal (Sidkeong's father's) deteriorating health.
 In February 1914 the old king died, Sidkeong became king, and his wedding to Ma Lat was set for 10 February 1915.
 The two exchanged many letters expressing their love for one another and how much they looked forward to a life together.

 Death

 In December 1914, Sidkeong was found dead in his bedroom, apparently of heart failure, aged 35, in what the British described as 'mysterious circumstances'.
 He was succeeded by his younger brother, Tashi Namgyal.
-Palden Thondup Namgyal was subsequently recognised as the reincarnate leader of Phodong.
+And was subsequently recognised as the reincarnate leader of Phodong.